BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Sri Lanka to catch both good weather on the beaches and in the cultural triangle?
+When is the absolute best time to visit Sri Lanka to catch both the beaches and the cultural triangle without too much rain?

-What's the etiquette around visiting temples and religious sites in Sri Lanka?
+What's a respectful way to dress when visiting temples and religious sites in Sri Lanka?

-Is it easy to get around the country without a car, and what are the best options?
+Is it safe to drink the tap water in Sri Lanka, and what are the best alternatives?

 What is the cheapest month to visit Sri Lanka?